THERE ARE LEGAL COSTS, AND THEN THERE ARE LEGAL COSTS

 The facts are rather prosaic.
 Some landowners failed to carefully mark the common boundary with their neighbor before setting a timber company loose on the property.
 Sure enough, the cutters harvested some of the neighbor’s trees.
 That much wasn’t an issue.

-When Valarie Garvey sued the Chaceys for timber tress, property damage and a collection of related causes of action, the Chaceys hired some aggressive litigators.
+When Valarie Garvey sued the Chaceys for timber trespass, property damage and a collection of related causes of action, the Chaceys hired some aggressive litigators.
 Their lawyers knew that the best trial defense often is a good pretrial offense.
-They fought tooth-and-nail before trial, gaining their best tactical high ground when Valerie’s lawyer inexplicably didn’t identify the plaintiff’s timber expert by the pretrial deadlines.
+They fought tooth and nail before trial, gaining their best tactical high ground when Valerie’s lawyer inexplicably didn’t identify the plaintiff’s timber expert by the pretrial deadlines.

 Alas, she screwed it up.
 Perhaps it would be more appropriate to say her lawyer screwed it up.
 Without the expert, Valerie had no way to get the value of the timber into evidence.
 When the jury decided the case, it was able to award her the princely sum of $15,135.00 (only a fraction of the reforestation costs she estimated to be $78,000.)